albatranomar/inventory-management-system-oas3-api/README.md

 ### OpenAPI Specification Swagger
-You can access the specification by following the link [// LINK FOR SWAGGER HUB //] or head to 'inventory-management-system-openapi3_1.yaml' in this repo
+You can access the specification by following the link [Inventory Management System](https://app.swaggerhub.com/apis/ALBATRANOMAR943/inventory-management-system/1.0.0) or head to 'inventory-management-system-openapi3_1.yaml' in this repo